IndieRunner/IndieRunner/share/Status-Tracker.md

 This will be updated as best as possible, but with the ever-shifting tectonic plates of runtime and libraries, breakage of some games may go undetected for a while.

+All the games listed here have been shown to run.
+If one of them isn't running, it is a bug.
 Open a GitHub issue if you have updates on something working or not working.

 Letters indicate which platform versions have been tested successfully: